-How Siemens Energy is Targeting the U.S. Green Hydrogen Opportunity
+How Siemens Energy Is Targeting the US Green Hydrogen Opportunity

 The challenges for green hydrogen as a power grid resource

-But multiple challenges lie before efforts to use green hydrogen as a long-duration energy storage option.
-First of all, the efficiency of turning clean electricity into hydrogen, and then burning that hydrogen to generate power, are “somewhere in the 40 to 50 percent level,” Voorberg said.
+But multiple challenges face efforts to use green hydrogen as a long-duration energy storage option.
+First of all, the efficiency of turning clean electricity into hydrogen, and then burning that hydrogen to generate power, is “somewhere in the 40 to 50 percent level,” Voorberg said.

 “That becomes pretty expensive,” he said.
 “One of the challenges we’ve got is how to increase the efficiencies,” whether through reducing the cost of clean power and electrolysis systems or by capturing additional uses for the energy outputs involved.

 Siemens Energy’s project with Duke and Clemson, for example, is testing the value of capturing excess heat from a 15-megawatt turbine to supply the university campus district heat system, he said.
-It’s also examining the value of generating and storing hydrogen on site, to allow the campus grid to maintain low-carbon power production amid larger grid failures.
+It’s also examining the value of generating and storing hydrogen on-site, to allow the campus grid to maintain low-carbon power production amid larger grid failures.

 Whether or not the economics of using excess renewable energy to generate hydrogen can pencil out may well depend on how market structures are developed to integrate it.
 Using only excess wind and solar power to generate hydrogen may underutilize the capital costs of the electrolyzer, storage and transport infrastructure needed to put it to use.

-But the resulting stored energy could also reliably provide power for rare but critical gaps in renewable power supply, putting the onus on policymaker and energy regulators to create structures that can support it, Michael Liebreich, CEO of Liebreich Associates and the founder of BloombergNEF, wrote in an October blog post.
+But the resulting stored energy could also reliably provide power for rare but critical gaps in renewable power supply, putting the onus on policymakers and energy regulators to create structures that can support it, Michael Liebreich, CEO of Liebreich Associates and the founder of BloombergNEF, wrote in an October blog post.

-Duke Energy, as one of a growing number of major U.S. utilities pledging zero-carbon emissions by 2050, is looking for opportunities to test the reliability and economics of hydrogen-powered turbines as one of the “emerging technologies” it will rely on to reach its goal, Voorberg said.
+Duke Energy, one of a growing number of major U.S. utilities pledging zero-carbon emissions by 2050, is looking for opportunities to test the reliability and economics of hydrogen-powered turbines as one of the “emerging technologies” it will rely on to reach its goal, Voorberg said.

-Converting the nation’s natural gas power plant fleet to a fuel that’s only being produced at miniscule scale today is “a scale-up of epic proportions,” he said.
+Converting the nation’s natural-gas power plant fleet to a fuel that’s only being produced at a minuscule scale today will require “a scale-up of epic proportions,” he said.
 “This is a market that will dynamically change.
 None of us know quite what it will look like.”